-Mrs Boots Goes to War written by Deborah Carr, publisher One More Chapter, is available NOW in ebook format.
-The paperback is due out in May.
+An Island at War written by Deborah Carr, publisher 0ne More Chapter, is available NOW in ebook, audiobook and paperback format.

 About the Author

 USA TODAY best-selling author of The Poppy Field

 Deborah Carr lives on the island of Jersey in the Channel Islands with her husband and three rescue dogs.
 She was described as ‘One to Watch’ by Good Housekeeping magazine for her debut historical romance, Broken Faces.
 Her book The Poppy Field, published by HarperCollins’ One More Chapter imprint to commemorate the centenary of the end of the First World War, was a USA TODAY best-seller.